moondance-labs/tanssi-docs/node-operators/appchain-node/rpc-docker.md

 ### Pulling the Docker Image {: #pulling-docker-image }

-As part of the automated deployment process a Docker images is built and published, that is, either for a Tanssi EVM-compatible Appchains and another for Tanssi Substrate Appchains.
+A Docker image is built and published as part of the automated deployment process, either for a Tanssi EVM-compatible Appchain or another for a Tanssi Simple Appchain.

 A Docker image combines the binary corresponding to the latest stable release of the [client node](/learn/framework/architecture/#architecture){target=\_blank}, along with the [chain specification](/builders/build/customize/customizing-chain-specs/){target=\_blank} file.

 The chain specification is generated when registering the Appchain in the [DApp](https://apps.tanssi.network/){target=\_blank} using the provided parameters for the selected [template](/learn/tanssi/included-templates/){target=\_blank} or is required to be uploaded manually when choosing the custom specs option.

-Luckily, running a node requires you to run the right Docker image configured correctly!
+Luckily, running a node requires the right Docker image configured correctly!

 ### EVM-Compatible Appchains {: #pulling-evm-docker-image }

-If the Tanssi Appchain was registered in the DApp, choosing the EVM template or uploading a custom specification representing a Tanssi EVM-compatible Appchain, then execute the following command to pull the Docker image:
+If the Tanssi Appchain was registered in the DApp, choose the EVM template or upload a custom specification representing a Tanssi EVM-compatible Appchain, then execute the following command to pull the Docker image:

 ```bash
 docker pull moondancelabs/dancebox-container-chain-evm-templates